Pearson Education Physical Products

 a.
 Retailer must order on a RDC account number or otherwise indicate on the written order that this is a RDC order.

 b.
 Retailer must be a carton rounding customer and must place their orders in full carton quantities.

 c.
 Retailer must order a minimum of 1 carton per ISBN on an order.

-III.
+IV.
 Retailer (the Retail Distribution Center and the retail locations) must be in good credit standing with Pearson Education.

 The 3% RDC incentive may be added to Pearson’s standard discounts and promotions only.

 A retail distribution center can service any number of retail locations.
 Retailers also have the option of supplementing RDC orders with orders at standard Pearson terms placed on their non RDC account.

 Last updated April 2022